-Programme Code: 11 B.Sc Computer Technology Core Practical 2 - Object Oriented Programming with C++ Lab Batch Semester Hours/Week Total Hours Credits 2019-2020 II 4 60 2
+Programme Code : 11 B.Sc Compu ter Technology Title of the paper : Core Title of the paper : Core Practical 2 - Object Oriented Programming with C++ Lab Batch Hours/Week Total Hours Credits 2021-2022 3 45 2

 - 1. To develop the programs for solving the problems using function overloading, constructors, classes and object. - 2.
 To apply the object oriented programming concepts to solve the problems.